Thank you for visiting the INDONESIA HP Store

-Minecraft 1.15 was released on December 10, 2019, but most mods, including Minecraft shader packs, are still in their 1.14 versions.
+Minecraft 1.15 was released on December 10, 2019, but most mods, including shader packs, are still in their 1.14 versions as of this writing (January 2020).
 In other words, you need to run Minecraft 1.14 to be able to use shaders.

 With that in mind, here are 10 of the best Minecraft 1.14 shaders to consider using in 2022.

 Long considered the gold standard of Minecraft shaders, Sonic Ether's Unbelievable Shaders (SEUS) have been around since 2011, only 2 years after Minecraft originally launched.
-In that time, this shader pack has gone through a number of different versions.
+In that time, this shader pack has gone through several different versions.
 It also serves as a high-end option for Minecraft players who want to experience all that shader packs have to offer.

 What this pack does better than most other Minecraft shaders out there is create a sense of realism.
 It does this by including soft natural lighting, optional rain effects, and similar effects to make the game look as realistic as possible.

 Because of this, keep in mind that SEUS is one of the most resource-intensive selections on our list.
 It should only be used with high-end gaming computers, like those in our HP OMEN series.
 Otherwise, you may have trouble rendering some of the effects this shader is capable of.

 Plus: High-end realism

 Like our first pick, Sildur's Shaders have been around for quite a while.
 They’re also some of the most highly-rated shader packs by the Minecraft community.
 Unlike SEUS, Sildur's Shaders are a bit more performance-friendly.